The Exploration of Africa: From Cairo to the Cape: Adaptation

-In 2003, the book was adapted into an documentary film by the title Le Mystère des sources du Nil, directed by Stéphane Bégoin, with voice-over narration by Séverine Lathuillière, Jacques-Henri Fabre, Vincent Grass, José Luccioni and Serge Marquant.
+In 2003, the book was adapted into a documentary film by the title Le Mystère des sources du Nil, directed by Stéphane Bégoin, with voice-over narration by Séverine Lathuillière, Jacques-Henri Fabre, Vincent Grass, José Luccioni and Serge Marquant.
 A co-production between Arte France, Éditions Gallimard and La Compagnie des Taxi-Brousse, the film was released for Arte's documentary television programme The Human Adventure.
 It has been dubbed into German under the title Das Geheimnis der Nilquellen, and into English, with the title In Search of the Nile.

 In an interview with Arte, the director explained the use of pictures in the documentary: "I sought to find the pictorial richness that made the success of these small books [from "Découvertes Gallimard"].
 Specifically for this film, this is reflected in the mixture of different visual sources.
 There are the 'vignettes' that we talked about earlier, which are photomontages made from coloured prints."